DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: PERFORMANCE EVALUATION

 \subsubsection{Datasets}

-We employ two production workload traces collected from Microsoft (BurstGPT\cite{burstgpt} and Microsoft Azure Traces\cite{AzurePublicDataset}), and we use the ShareGPT\cite{sharegpt} dataset for request contents.
-These traces originate from real production environments and thus provide realistic workload characteristics.
+We employ three production workload traces collected from Microsoft (BurstGPT\cite{burstgpt}, Azure code Traces\cite{AzurePublicDataset} and Azure conversation\cite{AzurePublicDataset}), and we use the ShareGPT\cite{sharegpt} dataset for request contents.
+These traces provide realistic workload characteristics.